robertwenner/comics/doc/outputs.md

    not).

-* `publishers`: array of locations where comics are scheduled to be published (from the comic's `published.where` meta data).
+* `publishers`: array of locations where comics are scheduled to be published (from the comic's `published.where` metadata).
 The template can use this to group backlog comics by location, e.g., one list for online and one for a magazine.

-* `x`, where x is each element in the configured `collect` parameter: a hash of that comic meta data to the count it occurred.
+* `x`, where x is each element in the configured `collect` parameter: a hash of that comic metadata to the count it occurred.

-* `xOrder`, ordered by how often that x meta data has been seen in all comics.
-The template can iterate over these arrays and use the values as keys to the respective `x` hashes to print the them in order.
+* `xOrder`, ordered by how often that x metadata has been seen in all comics.
+The template can iterate over these arrays and use the values as keys to the respective `x` hashes to print them in order.

 Only `comics` is useful for showing how many comics are in the queue / backlog.
 The other variables are meant to show what tags, series, or